Ideaswith Paul Kennedy

 The Life Course — trauma, migration and 'renoviction' in Vancouver

 PhD student Mei Lan Fang's parents survived the Cultural Revolution and immigrated to Canada with dreams of settling in a country where human rights are protected and social mobility is possible.
 After years of financial struggle in Vancouver, the family verged on homelessness.
 Mei uses her family's own experience of migration from China to help her understand the life struggles of Vancouver's marginalized seniors in a virtually impossible housing market.
-Her approach is known as the "life course perspective", reflecting a shift in how many social scientists view their work, and their roles.

 This former magician uses the power of suggestions to help heal real-life disorders